RZRuiZhang/RZRuiZhang.github.io/index.md

 ## Rui Zhang

-I am a master Student in Biostatistics at University of Fudan, advised by Professor Guoyou Qin.
-Previously, I completed my Bachelor’s degree with Honors in the Cuiying Honors College of Mathematics at Lanzhou University.
+I am a master student in biostatistics at University of Fudan, advised by Professor Guoyou Qin.
+Previously, I completed my bachelor’s degree with honors in the Cuiying Honors College of Mathematics at Lanzhou University.